gshotwell/vitamin_d_covid/README.md

 - Vitamin D helps regulate the [renin angiotensin system](https://youtu.be/Nfp4X4O87DQ?t=1499) which includes the ACE2 receptor that Covid-19 binds to.
 - Vitamin D [may bind](https://www.preprints.org/manuscript/202005.0084/v1) to the  non-structural protein nsp7 on the SARS-CoV-2 virus.
+- An [article in Nature](https://www.nature.com/articles/s41430-020-0661-0) outlines a number of potential mechanisms.

 # Vitamin D background
 - Vitamin D reduces the risk of [other](https://www.bmj.com/content/356/bmj.i6583) acute respiratory infections.
 One interesting finding of this meta-analysis is that people who were very deficient (less than 25 nmol/L) saw the largest protective effect with an adjusted odd ratio of 0.58 and a 95% CI of 0.40 to 0.82.
 These are the same populations which seem to be at risk for severe Covid-19.